stootoon/crick-osn-decoding-release/README.md

   - The name of each JSON file and corresponding folder describes the parameters of the run.
   - The names are of the form `[prefix]_[#seeds]x_[odour_pair]_[window_size_in_ms]ms_W[yes|no|both]`.
 	- `W[yes|no|both]` indicates which whisker trials were used:
-		- `Wyes`: Only trials with intact whiskers wer used;
+		- `Wyes`: Only trials with intact whiskers were used;
 		- `Wno`: Only trials without intact whiskers were used;
 		- `Wboth`: All trials were used.
   - The name is suffixed with additional terms if non-default parameter values were used.